 Then I think about the millions of other people out there who seem to be able to manage their email and maybe it’s something I should be able to do too.
 As I was pondering this dilemma this weekend I remembered a book I got a long time ago called Getting Things Done by David Allen.

 I, of course, hadn’t read it because at the time I received the book I didn’t have time to sit down and read about how I needed to get organized.
 Which we all know is a bad excuse.
 You sometimes need to stop and take a step back so you can see all you need to do and come up with a plan.

 So I decided to do just that.
-I took some time to actually read the book and then check out his website where he had a page called the 5 steps about 5 simple steps to apply order to chaos.
+I took some time to actually read the book and then checked out his website where he had a page called the 5 simple steps to apply order to chaos.

 And chaos is exactly how I feel about my inbox and my to-do list.